SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: System Model and Problem Formulation

 \subsection{Problem Formulation}

-Let $\mu_{i,j} \in \{0,1\}$ be the binary association variable.
-Our objective is to maximize the \emph{User Satisfaction Rate (USR)}, $\mathcal{S}$, defined as the fraction of users whose data rate requirement $R_{\min}$ is met.
-The optimization problem for a given snapshot is formulated as:
+Let $\mathbf{M} = [\mu_{i,j}]_{N \times K}$ denote the user association matrix, where $\mu_{i,j} \in \{0,1\}$ is the binary association variable.
+Our objective is to maximize the User Satisfaction Rate (USR), $\mathcal{S}$, defined as the fraction of users whose data rate requirement $R_{\min}$ is met.
+We formulate the optimization problem for a given snapshot as follows:

-Constraint (\ref{cons:capacity}) imposes a backhaul capacity limit, where $\gamma_{\max} = \lfloor C_{\text{backhaul}} / R_{\min} \rfloor$ denotes the maximum number of users a single UAV can serve.
-The problem (9) is a Mixed-Integer Non-Linear Programming (MINLP) problem, which is NP-hard.
+The constraints of the proposed optimization problem are physically and operationally defined as follows.
+Constraint \eqref{cons:association} ensures that each ground user is associated with at most one UAV to avoid duplicate resource allocation.
+Constraint \eqref{cons:capacity} imposes a backhaul capacity limit on each UAV, where $\gamma_{\max} = \lfloor C_{\text{backhaul}} / R_{\min} \rfloor$ denotes the maximum number of users a single drone can simultaneously serve to prevent network congestion and hardware overload.
+Constraint \eqref{cons:altitude} restricts the flight altitude of each deployed UAV within the operational boundaries $h_{\min}$ and $h_{\max}$ to comply with aviation safety regulations.
+Finally, constraint \eqref{cons:qos} guarantees the required quality of service, ensuring that if user $i$ is associated with UAV $j$ (i.e., $\mu_{i,j} = 1$), the achievable data rate must meet or exceed the predefined threshold $R_{\min}$.